 Academic progress is measured by grades and credits earned.
-Students receive acknowledgment for high academic achievement and are given warning at the end of each semester via NDSU email when they become academically deficient.
+Students receive acknowledgment for high academic achievement and are given early warning when they become academically deficient.

 To be eligible to register continuously without conditions, an undergraduate or professional student must maintain good academic standing, which is defined as a minimum cumulative institutional grade point average of 2.00 (4.00 scale).